leonardokelava/Getting-and-cleaning-data--Course-project/README.md

 Underneath, you can find tte script with the explanations of what it does.

-###downloads and extracts data if that is not done already
+###downloads and extracts the data if that is not done already

 url <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 if(!dir.exists("Projectdata")) {dir.create ("Projectdata")}